mattnite/zig-zlib/README.md

 ### Only link to your application

-In order to just link to the application, all you need to do is omit the `.import_name` argument to zlib's link options:
+In order to just link to the application, all you need to do is omit the `.import_name = "zlib"` argument to zlib's link options:

 ```zig
     lib.link(exe, .{});